"They have taken the Lord from the tomb"

 Letter of Saint Paul to the Colossians, Chapter 3, Verses 1-4

-1. “Brothers and sisters: If then you were raised with Christ, seek what is above.”
-Paul tells us what is “above” later in chapter 3 of Colossians.
+1. In chapter 3 of Colossians, Paul tells us to seek what is “above.”
 He says that we should put on heartfelt compassion.
-What does compassion look like in your immediate world and in the larger one?
+What does compassion look like in our immediate world and in the larger one?

-2. One of Paul’s last directives is to let the peace of Christ control your hearts.
-How do you do that when you’re feeling confused, or paralyzed with fear, or depressed?
-Where do you find help?
+2. Paul says we should let the peace of Christ control our hearts.
+How do you do that when you’re feeling confused or paralyzed with fear?
+Where do you find help with peace?

 Online Sunday Bible Study Group

-Please share your reflections on the above Sunday Readings.
-May we be blessed by God's words as reflected in your thoughts and experience-sharing.
+Please share your reflections on the above Sunday Readings with other ParishWorld readers.
+May we be blessed by God's words as reflected in your thoughts.